stpica/EC702-Fall-TA/README.md

 Discussion 12: Matlab codes to solve the Aiyagari model both in PE and in GE.
 The households problem is solved with the endogenous grid method and non-stochastic simulation method.
 We also simulate the model and compute moments.

-Discussion 13: Matlab codes to solve a firm model a la Hopenhayn.
+Discussion 13: Matlab codes to solve a firm model a la Hopenhayn both in PE and GE.
 The codes use VFI to get policy functions and a non-stochastic simulation method to get the stationary distribution.
 We finally simulate the model and compute simulated volatilities and correlation matrices.

 Note: All the codes in the computational classes are written in Matlab (RBC model in Dynare).
 The credits for the codes go mostly to Pascual Restrepo and Stephen Terry.